Skip to content

 Day 4: Departure

-Start the last day of the trip the right way: by fueling up at one of Greater Zion’s best breakfast restaurants.
-Afterward, here are two options to make the most of your last day in St. George.
+Start the last day of the trip the right way: by fueling up at one of Greater Zion’s breakfast restaurants.
+Afterward, here are two options to make the most of your last day in Greater Zion:

 Take a Morning Hike